cardano2vn/Project-Catalyst/1200002:Cardano blockchain courseware in Universities/Milestone4/Readme.md

 ![image](https://github.com/user-attachments/assets/770b3246-bc54-403e-8412-1bd2b09656bc)

 ## Feedback in the learning materials
+### Feed back from Dr. Cao Thi Luyen:
+The course content covers important aspects of Blockchain technology, from basic knowledge, core concepts, popular platforms, consensus algorithms to new challenges and trends.
+This structure helps readers have a comprehensive overview of Blockchain.
+The clear division into chapters, each focusing on a specific topic, shows the systematic and logical presentation.
+This helps readers easily follow and grasp the information.
+Another plus point is that there are review exercises to reinforce the content of each chapter, helping learners easily review and systematize their knowledge.
+The

+document mentions new trends such as Blockchain 3.0, Green Blockchain, Zero- Knowledge Proof (ZKP),... showing the update and close adherence to the development of technology.

+### Feed back from Dr. Bui Hong Nhung:
+This textbook is the first document in Vietnam to systematically and comprehensively systematize knowledge about Blockchain - a breakthrough technology that is strongly impacting many fields.
+In the context of increasing interest in Blockchain, but the source of official documents in Vietnamese is still limited, the compilation of this textbook is of special importance.
+➢ The course provides a solid theoretical foundation, both systematic and detailed,

+covering issues related to Blockchain with a scientific, easy-to-understand, easy-to- follow style; full illustrative examples; high pedagogy; ... clearly demonstrating the

+deep expertise as well as the efforts and dedication of the author team.
+➢ The content of each chapter is quite detailed and in-depth.
+To help readers easily access and grasp the focus, each chapter should have a brief introduction about the objectives, main content and connection with Blockchain technology (Chapter 3 already has).

 ## The link of learning material
 ## Picture of CBCA instroduction
 **Offline class:**